Road Trip Itinerary from Miami to Key West

 Lunch at Morada Bay Beach Café is a must.
 This beachfront spot serves fresh seafood with stunning sunset views.
 For a casual drink, check out Green Turtle Inn, a historic bar with a friendly atmosphere and great cocktails.

-Consider staying at Cheeca Lodge & Spa, a resort with lush gardens, a private beach, and excellent amenities.
+Consider staying at Casa Morada, a resort with lush gardens, a pool by the sea, and excellent amenities - its beautiful but expensive:

-Islamorada to Big Pine Key: Nature and Wildlife
+Islamorada to Marathon and Big Pine Key: Nature, Beaches and Wildlife

-Next, drive about 30 miles to Big Pine Key, a quieter island known for its natural beauty and wildlife.
+Next, Big Pine Key, a quieter island known for its natural beauty and wildlife.
 The National Key Deer Refuge is the highlight here, home to the tiny and endangered Key deer.
 Drive slowly and keep an eye out for these gentle creatures.

 Explore the Blue Hole, a freshwater pond surrounded by tropical foliage, perfect for a short hike and birdwatching.